L1shed/Security/README.md

 ## Features
 - **Account Safety**: Protects your Minecraft account from hackers by IP-Blocking, on cracked servers, it prevents users with the same name from connecting into your account.
 - **ADVANCED Auto clicker and macro checker**: Machine-learning click patterns parser
+- **Blocking plugin scanners**: So players can't know what plugins you're using

 ## Installation
 To install it, simply download the latest build (.jar file) and place it in the "plugins" folder of your Minecraft server.